Joshua Smalley is a New York-based writer, editor, and playwright. Find Josh at his website and on Twitter: @smalleywrites.

 Even with his re-election vote two years away, President Trump has raised more than $100 million towards his campaign.

-The president's fundraising total, which include his campaign committee and joint accounts with the Republican National Committee (RNC), raised more than $18 million from July to September, according to numbers filed by the Federal Election Commission on Monday night.
+The president's fundraising total, which includes his campaign committee and joint accounts with the Republican National Committee (RNC), raised more than $18 million from July to September, according to numbers filed by the Federal Election Commission on Monday night.
 With more than $106 million at his disposal, Trump has raised a historic amount for an election this far in advance.
 In contrast, President Barack Obama had just $2.3 million in his bank account two years before his 2012 re-election bid.

 The preemptive effort to undermine his future Democratic contender began as soon as 2017, with Trump's abnormal decision to file for re-election the day he was sworn in.
 There was barely a pause in his campaign's rallying tours across the country—they continued in the first months of his presidency.